Open Domain Dialogue Generation with Latent Images: Methodology

-After pre-training, instead of fine-tuning $g(\mathcal{T}, \epsilon)$ by optimizing $\mathcal{L}_T$, we fix the parameters of the model, that is, the parameters of $Q(z|C,Y)$ and $P(z|C)$ are also fixed.
-Thus $KL[Q(z|C,Y)||P(z|C)]$ becomes a constant and the learning objective now could be rewritten as Fixing $g(\mathcal{T}, \epsilon)$ may make the ELBO of $\mathcal{J}_T$ even loose, but it can let us circumvent the intractable KL term when $g(\mathcal{T}, \epsilon)$ is defined by a complicated non-linear function.
+Fixing $g(\mathcal{T}, \epsilon)$ may make the ELBO of $\mathcal{J}_T$ even looser, but it can let us circumvent the intractable KL term when $g(\mathcal{T}, \epsilon)$ is defined by a complicated non-linear function.
 In experiments, we find that a well pre-trained $g(\mathcal{T}, \epsilon)$ can already infer reasonable images for contexts, and thus aids response generation in both image-grounded conversation and text-based conversation.
-It is interesting to note that since $g(\mathcal{T}, \epsilon)$ is learned with GAN, the learning approach defined by Equation (\ref{learnobj2}) in general falls in a (conditional) adversarial auto-encoding framework \cite{makhzani2015adversarial}.
+It is interesting to note that since $g(\mathcal{T}, \epsilon)$ is learned with GAN, the learning approach defined by Equation (\ref{learnobj2}) in general falls in a (conditional) adversarial auto-encoding framework \cite{makhzani2015adversarial,zhao2017adversarially}.

-\subsection{Response Generator}
+\subsection{Response Generator $\boldsymbol{P(Y|I,C)}$}

 The right part of Figure \ref{fig:model} shows the architecture of the response generator $P(Y|I,C)$ ($P(Y|z,C)$).
 The model consists of a context encoder, an image encoder, and a response decoder.
-The context encoder flattens the context $C$ by concatenating the utterances as a sequence of words (length=$L$), and transforms $C$ into a feature matrix $H_C \in \mathbb{R}^{d_1 \times L}$ through a BiGRU shared with the text encoder of the image reconstructor.
-The image encoder is a convolutional neural netowrk (CNN) built upon the Inception-V3 model pre-trained on ImageNet.
-We rescale an image (either $I$ or $z$) to be $299\times299$ pixels, and then feed the image to the encoder to extract region features $\tilde{H}_I \in \mathbb{R}^{d_3 \times N_I}$ where $N_I$ is the number of sub-regions. $\tilde{H}_I$ is finally mapped to the space of $H_C$ by $H_I = W_1\tilde{H}_I$ with $W_1 \in \mathbb{R}^{d_1 \times d_3}$ parameters.
+The context encoder flattens the context $C$ by concatenating the utterances as a sequence of words of length $L$, and transforms $C$ into a feature matrix $\text{H}_C \in \mathbb{R}^{d_1 \times L}$ through a BiGRU shared with the text encoder of the image reconstructor.
+The image encoder is a convolutional neural network (CNN) built upon the Inception-V3 model \cite{szegedy2016rethinking} pre-trained on ImageNet \cite{deng2009imagenet}.
+We rescale an image (either $I$ or $z$) to be $299\times299$ pixels, and then feed the image to the encoder to extract region features $\tilde{\text{H}}_I \in \mathbb{R}^{d_3 \times N_I}$ where $N_I$ is the number of sub-regions. $\tilde{\text{H}}_I$ is finally mapped to the space of $\text{H}_C$ by $\text{H}_I = W_I\tilde{\text{H}}_I$ with $W_I \in \mathbb{R}^{d_1 \times d_3}$ parameter matrix.
 Parameters from the Inception-V3 model are fixed during learning.

 The decoder predicts a response word by word through attending to both the context feature matrix $H_C$ and the image feature matrix $H_I$.
 At step $t$, the hidden state of the decoder is calculated by